aaronparker/image-customise/ci/README.md

-# AppVeyor Contiuous Integration scripts
+# AppVeyor Continuous Integration scripts

 The scripts are run by AppVeyor when an update is pushed to this repository.